 Special libraries are distinct from the kind of libraries you have in schools, public libraries or national libraries.
-They are also distinct from online listings of, for example, Jeffery’s Bay property: instead, special libraries are places where the books and resources on a specific field and nothing else, save for a few dailies, are kept.
+They are also distinct from online listings of, for example, Jeffery’s Bay property or houses for sale in Soweto: instead, special libraries are places where the books and resources on a specific field and nothing else, save for a few dailies, are kept.
 In short, specific libraries are medical, law, engineering, , new, history, and non-profit libraries.
 Many of the special libraries around the world including South Africa are not open to the general public but permission may be requested through the librarian or on the library’s online account.

 Special libraries are also called information centres but basically operate the same way a public library is run with one main exception.
 If a member of a special library is unable to visit the library for his or her resource needs, a request may be submitted to the librarian for the information to be sent to them instead via electronic mail or special delivery.